MargaretKrutikova/mst-react-ts-guide/README.md

 Here is what is happening inside `PollDraftChoice`:

-- `getParent<PollDraftModel>(self, 2)` means "2 levels up" - one until you reach `items` property and one more until you reach `PollDraft` itself, and the returned parent is going to be of type `PollDraftModel`.
+- `getParent<PollDraftModel>(self, 2)` means fetch parent 2 levels up - one until you reach `items` property and one more until you reach `PollDraft` itself, and assume that the returned parent is of type `PollDraftModel`.
-- `pollDraftParent.removeChoice(cast(self))` uses [`cast`](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/API/README.md#cast) helper to tell typescript that `self` is of the chocie instance type.
-The problem is that `self` here is of type what was [before views and actions are applied](https://github.com/mobxjs/mobx-state-tree#typing-self-in-actions-and-views), which means it is actually not of type `PollDraftChoiceModel`, so `pollDraftParent.removeChoice(self)` won't compile in TS.
+- `pollDraftParent.removeChoice(cast(self))` uses [`cast`](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/API/README.md#cast) helper to tell typescript that `self` is indeed of type `PollDraftChoiceModel`.
+Why is it necessary?
+The problem is that `self` here is of type what was [before](https://github.com/mobxjs/mobx-state-tree#typing-self-in-actions-and-views) views and actions are applied, which means at that point `self` is actually not of type `PollDraftChoiceModel`, so `pollDraftParent.removeChoice(self)` won't compile in TS.

+### Convert between models

-Last thing, let's create our second domain store to keep track of published polls:
+Let's create our second domain store to keep track of published polls:

 ```typescript
 import { types, Instance, getSnapshot } from "mobx-state-tree"